1. How do credits work?

 Item | Quantity | Rate | Credits Consumed |

-Here is a breakdown of the credits consumed to monitor his websites with the assumption that the URLs break once per month.
+Here is a breakdown of the credits consumed to monitor his affiliate links with the assumption that the URLs break once per month.

 Item | Quantity | Rate | Credits Consumed |

-The cost of a HTTP monitor checked every 480 min is roughly $0.18 per month.
+The cost of a Redirect monitor checked every 480 min is roughly $0.10 per month.